jujumiago/living-civilization-framework/EDUCATION.md

 ## Disclaimer

-The education concepts in LCF are an exploratory framework for discussion and development.
+The education concepts presented in LCF are exploratory ideas intended for discussion, research, and educational development.

-They are not intended as a replacement for existing education systems.
+They are not intended to replace existing education systems, educational standards, professional guidance, or evidence-based educational practice.

-Real-world educational approaches should consider:
+Real-world educational decisions should consider:

+- Applicable laws and regulations
 - Local conditions
 - Cultural context
 - Evidence-based practice
 - Individual needs
+- Human rights principles

+Users remain responsible for how these concepts are interpreted and applied.